 Many viewpoints along Split Rock Trail.

 Have you hiked Split Rock and Troy’s Trail?
-Do you have other favourite New Brunswick or Maritime hikes?
+Do you have other favourite New Brunswick hike?
 Drop a comment below.
 Thanks for reading!

 Save this for later?
 Hover over the image to add to Pinterest!